Foul Play (1978 film): Novelization

+Music

 "Ready to Take a Chance Again", the film's theme song, was composed by Charles Fox, with lyrics by Fox's writing partner Norman Gimbel and performed by Barry Manilow, who conceived and supervised the song's recording in partnership with Ron Dante.
 The soundtrack also includes "Copacabana" written by Manilow, Bruce Sussman and Jack Feldman, and performed by Manilow; "I Feel the Earth Move" by Carole King, and "Stayin' Alive", written and performed by the Bee Gees.
 Excerpts from Act I of Gilbert & Sullivan's The Mikado, conducted by Julius Rudel, are performed by members of the New York City Opera.
 Arista Records issued the album on LP and cassette, with Intrada Records reissuing it on compact disc in 2009.
 Varèse Sarabande released it in 2016, with Charles Fox's theme for the television series as a bonus track.